The Complete Guide to Finding the Healthiest Granola in 2025

 • Premium Options: Coconut oil (concerning for cholesterol)

-• Our Solution: Extra virgin olive oil (the heart-healthy choice experts recommend)
+• Our Solution: Olive oil (the heart-healthy choice experts recommend)

 5. Serving Size Reality: The Hidden Calorie Trap